thephpleague/uri/docs/upgrading/upgrading-5.0.md

 ## Uri Middlewares

 Starting with version 5.0, middlewares are now coded against an interface.
-To continue to use your old middlewares you need to use the `CallableUriMiddleware` class adapter.
+To continue to use your old middlewares you need to use the `CallableAdapter` class adapter.

 Before: